lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

 .. admonition:: Note
     :class: non-title-info

-    Since no other fix commands alter forces or velocities, and periodic boundary conditions are applied in all directions, the MD simulation will be performed in the microcanonical (NVE) ensemble, which maintains a constant number of particles and a fixed box volume.
+    Since the only command affecting forces and velocities in the present script is ``fix nve``, and periodic boundary conditions are applied in all directions, the MD simulation will be performed in the microcanonical (NVE) ensemble, which maintains a constant number of particles and a fixed box volume.
 In this ensemble, the system does not exchange energy with anything outside the simulation box.